-- ◆ Management Modeling both agree it's important, however management rated themselves 22% higher and view it as a strength not a weakness.
-A majority of employees expressed lack of confidence in senior leadership. - Building Teams and Coaching both agree these are important but management rated themselves 18% higher than their employees and view them as strengths.
+Management Modeling - both agree it's important, however management rated themselves 22% higher and view it as a strength not a weakness.
+A majority of employees expressed lack of confidence in senior leadership.

+Building Teams and Coaching - both agree these are important but management rated themselves 18% higher than their employees and view them as strengths.
 Employees indicate that team performance is not rewarded and their managers are not effective at creating employee support for organizational goals.
-In addition, delegation is not used as a tool to develop - Transition the MVH-Minneapolis facility structure by segmenting into smaller operating units over the next 24 months. - Develop processes for hiring and retaining top talent. - In MVH-Minneapolis add a high level Human Resource professional to oversee: - 1.
-Administer best practices for talent acquisition and retention - 2.
-Management modeling - 3.
-Building teams - 4.
-Empowerment - 5.
-Coaching - 6.
-Employee feedback - 7.
-Informal communication
+In addition, delegation is not used as a tool to develop

+- Transition the MVH-Minneapolis facility structure by segmenting into smaller operating units over the next 24 months.

+- Develop processes for hiring and retaining top talent.

+- In MVH-Minneapolis add a high level Human Resource professional to oversee:

+- 1. Administer best practices for talent acquisition and retention

+- 2. Management modeling

+- 3. Building teams

+- 4. Empowerment

+- 5. Coaching

+- 6. Employee feedback

+- 7. Informal communication

-Findings Evaluation/Recommendations and motivate them. • Empowerment - both agree it's important but management rated themselves 20% higher and viewed it as a strength not a weakness.
-The employee response indicates that the authority to make decisions is not delegated to the lowest appropriate level. • Employee Feedback - they disagree if feedback is important and employees rated their managers as 28% lower.
-Employees feel the organization seldom solicits their opinions and when it occurs, managers don't communicate the results of the feedback. ◆ Informal Communication - they disagree if it's important and management also rated themselves 24% higher than their employees.
-In this set of questions, employees indicate that disagreements are not seen and used productively to achieve better solutions and that they are concerned about reprisal for expressing ideas and opinions.
+and motivate them.

+- Empowerment both agree it's important but management rated themselves 20% higher and viewed it as a strength not a weakness.
+The employee response authority to make indicates that the decisions is not delegated to the lowest appropriate level. - Employee Feedback they disagree if feedback is important and employees rated their managers as 28% lower.
+Employees feel the organization seldom solicits their opinions and when it occurs, managers don't communicate the results of the feedback. - Informal Communication they disagree if it's important and management also rated higher themselves 24% than their In this set of questions, employees. employees indicate that disagreements are not seen and used productively to achieve better solutions and that they are concerned about reprisal for expressing ideas and opinions.